When examining a dissertation or a Licentiate thesis, particular consideration should be given to the following:

 The doctoral candidate’s supervisor will cover the remaining travel and accommodation expenses of the opponent.
 If the supervisor has no funds or if she or he is not employed by the University, the selection of the opponent and the division of expenses must be agreed in advance with the head of the unit.

 The opponent’s dress expenses will not be covered by the unit.

-- Faculty secretaries can make all travel arrangements upon request (firstname.lastname@example.org)
+- Faculty secretaries will make all travel arrangements (email@example.com)

-- The opponent must submit the specification of travel expenses to Laura Viertola (email@example.com) , who will include the supervisor’s name in it and forward it to Project Services for payment.
+- The opponent is to submit the specification of travel expenses to Laura Viertola (firstname.lastname@example.org) , who will include the supervisor’s name in it and forward it to Project Services for payment.

 DOCTORAL CANDIDATES: Hotels with which the University has an agreement, the University of Helsinki Instructions for Travel and the travel booking system can be found on Flamma

 University's reference details for invoicing can be obtained from Laura Viertola: email@example.com